fbpx

 Marine Grade Metals

-When a metal is exposed to underwater or wet environments, marine grade metals may be necessary to prevent the material from failing under the conditions.
-To be considered a marine grade, the material must be able to resist corrosive effects that are common in a water environment.
-To achieve this, special alloying elements are added to these grades in order to defend against corrosion.
+To be considered a marine grade metal, it must be able to resist the rust, degradation, and corrosive effects that are common in a water environment.
+To achieve this, special alloying elements like stainless steel, brass, and aluminum are added to these grades in order to defend against corrosion.
+They can withstand constant exposure to saltwater and remain durable over time.

 Marine Grade Metals include: